ivanlxl/COMP2042_CW_hcyil1/README.md

 Not implemented features with reason of why they were not implemented
 - Highscore lists displays automatically.
 Was able to display highscore list without user intervention, however, saving the new score proved a problem
+- Highscore lists only stores the highest scores.
+Unable to extract only integers from the file.

 New Java Classes Introduced
 - StartController